-Align the stove pipe with the end installed closest to the elbow facing UP as in the photo below on the left.
+Align the Sapling Stove Pipe with the end installed closest to the elbow facing UP as in the photo below on the left.
 Place the damper in the center of the pipe as shown in the photo below on the right.